Reporting and Confidentiality

 Reports to a Non-Confidential Resource – Request for Confidentiality

-The University handles complaints of sexual misconduct with due regard for the parties' concern for confidentiality.
-However, if occurrences of sexual misconduct pose a general threat to the University community, Holy Family will take affirmative steps to notify students, faculty, and staff of the potential danger.
+The University handles complaints with due regard for the parties' concern for confidentiality.
+However, if occurrences pose a general threat to the University community, Holy Family will take affirmative steps to notify students, faculty, and staff of the potential danger.